Best Places to Live in Belgium

 Leuven

-Cities and places you should avoid in Belgium
+Cities and places in Belgium with not-so-good reputations

 As with any country in the world, there are some cities and places that you should simply avoid.
 Whether it’s because they’re unappealing or unsafe, you need to keep your eyes peeled and avoid them at all costs.

-According to a 2018 report, Brussels is home to some such undesirable neighborhoods with the highest crime rates and these include: Quartier Nord, Grand Place, Mantonge, Porte de Hal/Hallepoort and Quartiers Brant/Branatwijk.
+According to a 2018 report, Brussels is home to some such undesirable neighbourhoods with the highest crime rates and these include Quartier Nord, Grand Place, Mantonge, Porte de Hal/Hallepoort and Quartiers Brant/Branatwijk.

 Antwerp is also home to some avoidable areas, although fewer than Brussels.
 Areas which you should avoid are those close to Antwerp Central Station and around the port and docks.